I offer physical manual therapy and rehabilitation exercies or a blend of both, aimed towards restoring you to the “best” you.

 Your body is a complex system of components that are all interdependent and held together by your facia.
 When things go wrong you often need a combination of therapies to bring you back to “you”.

 My training covers multiple disciplines which can be blended together to offer you a whole-body therapy approach.
-I believe it is important with Physical and Pilates Therapies that I give you the skills and knowledge to be able to achieve long term self-management of your fitness and health.
+I believe it is important with physical exercise therapies that I give you the skills and knowledge to be able to achieve long term self-management of your fitness and health.

 For those with a specific health conditions, there are numerous benefits to manual therapy such as massage and fascial release that can help you to take charge of your health and wellbeing.
 The Fascia is one continuous web of connective tissue from toe to head and myofascial is fascial tissue linked with and covers the muscles.
 If our fascia has experienced or suffers from physical, mental or emotional traumas, then it can dry out, shorten and become tough to move.